-- Develop volunteer educators that represent the District and its mission by
+- Develop volunteer educators that represent the District and its mission.

 - Provide service learning and volunteer opportunities.

 - Must be 18 years or older.
-(The District would consider a 17-year- old if accompanied with a parent or designated guardian.)
+(The District would consider a 17-year- old if accompanied by a parent or designated guardian.)